Castelvill/SandstormBox/README.md

 # SandstormBox
-2D Game Engine written in c++ and Allegro5 graphical library.
+Graphical Engine / 2D Game Engine written in c++ and Allegro5 graphical library.

 This engine uses Sand - a custom scripting language made out of the engine's instructions.
 You can find all implemented instructions in the /docs/instructions.md file.
 To learn about this language read the /docs/language.md file.
 All programs and utilities that work inside the engine are written in the Sand language.